-The Reporting Entity measures financial instruments, such as, financial assets as at fair value through profit or loss, available for sale financial assets, and non-financial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
+The Reporting Entity measures financial instruments, such as, financial assets as at fair value through profit or loss, financial assets at fair value through other comprehensive income, and non-financial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
+Also, fair values of financial instruments measured at amortised cost are disclosed in Note 14.